learn-co-curriculum/dsc-exponential-distribution-lab/README.md

 ## Question 1

-Steven is picking up a friend at the airport, and their plane is late.
+Steven is picking up a friend at the airport and their plane is late.
 The late flight is 22 minutes behind schedule.
 What is the probability that Steven will wait 30 minutes or less for his friend's flight to land?

 ```python